nerdocs/vue-cli-plugin-extensionpoints/README.md

 vue add extensionpoints
 ```

-The plugin adds the dependency to your application and modifies a few files (namely main.js, and creates a plugins directory).
+The plugin adds the dependency to your application and modifies a few files (namely *main.js*, and creates a *plugins* directory).